 Micaela Gets Interviewed for Experts’ Publication

-Gary Thomas, CEO of assist International Human Resources, interviewed Micaela Flores-Araoz for a soon-to-be-released book called assist International Experteninterviews.
+Gary Thomas, CEO of assist International Human Resources, interviewed Micaela Flores-Araoz for the book Interkulturelle Dialoge (Intercultural Dialogue).

 Gary Thomas: Micaela, how did you become an expat trainer and coach?